solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

     ![Ensure that the container username and password are correct for the selected registry.](media/code-iot-edge-env.png '.env')

     If you are not sure what the values should be, navigate to the container registry and then select **Access keys** from the Settings menu.

     ![The username and password are selected in the Access keys page for the container registry.](media/code-iot-edge-password.png 'Container registry access keys')

 9. Replace the contents of **deployment.template.json** and **deployment.debug.template.json** with the following JSON.
-Replace the **modenrizeapp** on lines 14, 15, and 16 with the name of your container registry.
+Replace the **modernizeapp** on lines 14, 15, and 16 with the name of your container registry.

     ```
     {